-Our 2019 guidance ranges above are based on many assumptions including, but not limited to, the following material assumptions for the full-year 2019:
+Our 2020 guidance ranges presented in "2020 Full-Year Consolidated Guidance" are based on many assumptions including, but not limited to, the following material assumptions for the full-year 2020:

-- continued increase in competitive intensity in all segments in which we operate; - a substantial portion of our 2019 US dollar-denominated expenditures is hedged at an average exchange rate of \$1.25/US\$; - key interest rates remain relatively stable throughout 2019; - no significant additional legal or regulatory developments, shifts in economic conditions, or macro changes in the competitive environment affecting our business activities.
-We note that regulatory decisions issued during 2019 could materially alter underlying assumptions around our 2019 Wireless, Cable, and/ or Media results in the current and future years, the impacts of which are currently unknown and not factored into our guidance; - Wireless customers continue to adopt, and upgrade to, highervalue smartphones and select higher data usage packages at similar rates in 2019 compared to 2018 and a similar proportion of customers remain on term contracts; - overall wireless market penetration in Canada grows in 2019 at a similar rate as in 2018; - our relative market share in Wireless and Cable is not negatively impacted by changing competitive dynamics; - continued subscriber growth in Wireless and Internet; stable Television subscribers; and a decline in our Phone subscriber base; - in Media, continued growth in sports and declines in certain traditional media businesses; and - with respect to the increase in capital expenditures: - we continue to invest appropriately to ensure we have competitive wireless and cable networks through (i) building a 4.5G to 5G wireless network and (ii) upgrading our hybrid fibre-coaxial network to lower the number of homes passed per node, utilize the latest technologies, and deliver an even more reliable customer experience; and - we continue to make expenditures related to our Connected Home roadmap in 2019.
+- continued increase in competitive intensity in all segments in which we operate: - a substantial portion of our 2020 US dollar-denominated expenditures is hedged at an average exchange rate of \$1.30/US\$; - key interest rates remain relatively stable throughout 2020; - no significant additional legal or regulatory developments, shifts in economic conditions, or macro changes in the competitive environment affecting our business activities.
+We note that

+- regulatory decisions issued during 2020 could materially alter underlying assumptions around our 2020 Wireless, Cable, and/or Media results in the current and future years, the impacts of which are currently unknown and not factored into our guidance; - specifically, we continue to charge the interim rates, as set in March 2016, to resellers of our high-speed Internet access services: - Wireless customers continue to adopt, and upgrade to, highervalue smartphones at similar rates in 2020 compared to 2019; - an overall shift in the market dynamics to unlimited data wireless service plans and wireless device financing; - lower overage revenue, most notably in the first half of 2020, as a result of the introduction of our Rogers Infinite plans late in the second quarter of 2019; - overall wireless market penetration in Canada grows in 2020 at a similar rate as in 2019; - our relative market share in Wireless and Cable is not negatively impacted by changing competitive dynamics or accelerated shifts in consumer video and/or data consumption; - continued subscriber growth in Wireless and Internet; stable to declining Television subscribers, including the impact of customers migrating to Ignite TV from our legacy product; and a decline in our Phone subscriber base; - in Media, continued growth in sports and declines in certain traditional media businesses; and - with respect to the increase in capital expenditures: - · we continue to invest appropriately to ensure we have competitive wireless and cable networks through (i) building a 5G wireless network and (ii) upgrading our hybrid fibre-coaxial network to lower the number of homes passed per node, utilize the latest technologies, and deliver an even more reliable customer experience; and - we continue to make expenditures related to our Connected Home roadmap in 2020.